Mass and charge are different to us but in processing terms, charge is a byproduct of mass, as:

 b.
 If the request is accepted, restart the server processing in a physical event.

-The share phase passes on all processing, not just that of mass but also the charge remainder.
-These remainders don’t affect the gravity of small objects much, but between opposite charges they cancel, so the quantum cycle completes faster, because the share phase has less processing to pass on.
+The share phase passes on all processing, not just of mass, but also the charge remainder.
+These remainders don’t affect the gravity of small objects much, but between opposite charges they cancel.
+This makes the network cycle complete faster, because the share phase has less processing to pass on.
 In contrast, between same-charge bodies the remainders add, so the cycle slows down because the share phase has more processing to pass on.
-Charged bodies then interact to make the quantum field between them run faster or slower.
+Charged bodies then interact to speed up or slow down the quantum field between them.

-Opposite charges speed up the field between them, so they restart there more often because servers accept requests on a first-come first-served basis, which makes them move together, i.e. attract.
+Opposite charges speed up the field between them, so they restart there more often, as servers accept requests on a first-come first-served basis.
+This makes them move together, i.e. attract.
 Conversely, same charges restart less often in the slower field between them, so they move apart, i.e. repel.
 Charges then attract or repel by biasing the speed of the quantum field between them.

-It follows that charges move other charges as gravity does, not by pushing or pulling but by changing the field around them so they naturally move.
-Matter constantly trembles microscopically, so if it quivers more often one way, it moves macroscopically.
-One object can then affect another at a distance, but while gravity changes the quantum field strength, charge changes its speed.
+It follows that charges move other charges as gravity does, not by pushing or pulling, but by changing the space between them to alter their natural tremble.
+Matter constantly moves microscopically, so if it happens more often one way, it moves macroscopically, but while gravity alters the quantum field strength, charge alters its speed.

-Why then is charge stronger than gravity for small objects?
-In competitions where speed counts, like running, a team that is 5% faster than others wins all the races, not just a few more.
-Where matter restarts in the field around it is also a competition for server access where speed counts.
-Hence, a slight increase in speed can have more than a slight effect, so charge effects are stronger than gravity because they bias speed not strength.
+Why is charge stronger than gravity for small objects?
+In competitions where speed counts, like running, a team that is 5% faster than others wins all the races, not just 5% more.
+Where matter restarts is also a winner-takes-all competition where speed counts, so a slight increase in speed can have a big effect, so charge effects are stronger than gravity because they bias speed not strength.

 Gravity and charge move matter by biasing the quantum field differently, namely:

-• Strength.
-Matter tends restart where the field is stronger.
+- Strength.
+Matter tends restart more often where the field is stronger.

-• Speed.
-Matter tends restart where the field is faster.
+- Speed.
+Matter tends restart more often where the field is faster.

-Both effects reduce as an inverse square because the quantum field follows Gauss’s law.
-The quantum field then explains gravity and charge, but what then is magnetism?
+Both effects reduce as an inverse square by Gauss’s law, so the quantum field can explain gravity and charge, but what about magnetism?